South San Francisco, California: Arts

 The Linden Avenue Post Office has a Victor Arnautoff mural fresco painted in the 1930s.
 The Grand Avenue Library also has a collection of paintings and lithographs by WPA artists, including Maurice Del Mue and Suzanne Scheuer.

 The Cabot, Cabot and Forbes Tower was constructed in 1967 as the centerpiece of an industrial park; this 92 ft sculpture by Lucia and Aristides Demetrios is one of the world's largest aeolian harps.
 Named for Aeolus, the Greek god of the wind, and invented by the 17th-century polymath Athanasius Kircher, an aeolian harp is a passive instrument played by the movement of the wind.
 Fabricated from steel manufactured at Bethlehem Steel.
 It was designed to "take advantage of the viewer’s motion… constantly changing, presenting a series of graceful ellipses and a shifting light pattern."

 In 1984, the city began to pursue the acquisition of sculpture, most of which are displayed in parks and other public spaces.
 This program is administered by a Cultural Arts Commission, which also sponsors youth programs and public events.
 The South San Francisco BART station displays a series of murals based on historic photographs of the city and its people which may be viewed from the transit platform.

 Government

 The city is governed by a five-member City Council, with one of the five council members serving as Mayor for one year in a rotation among the other council members.
 Council members are elected by district and serve a four-year term.
-As of 2021 the council is composed of Mayor Mark Nagales, Vice Mayor Buenaflor Nicolas, Councilmember James H. Coleman, Councilmember Eddie Flores, and Councilmember Mark Addiego.
-The City Manager is Mike Futrell.
+As of 2026 the council is composed of Mayor Mark Addiego, Vice Mayor Mark Nagales, Councilmember James H. Coleman, Councilmember Eddie Flores, and Councilmember Buenaflor Nicolas.
+The City Manager is Sharon Ranals.
 In 2020, James Coleman defeated 18-year incumbent Richard Garbarino to become the youngest and first openly LGBTQ member of the city council.
 On January 26, 2021, the city council appointed Eddie Flores to fill a vacancy left by Councilmember Karyl Matsumoto, who did not run for reelection in 2020.